Polymorphism in C++ and Rust: type erasure

 Now you have Vec<Shape> instead of Vec<Box<dyn Shape>>.
 This gives you:

-The tradeoff is that you lose flexibility at call sites.
-With Box<dyn Trait> directly, callers can choose between Box, Rc, or references depending on their needs.
+The tradeoff is that you lose flexibility at call sites: with Box<dyn Trait> directly, callers can choose between Box, Rc, or references depending on their needs.

 In practice, this C++-style wrapper pattern is rare in Rust.
 The trait system's flexibility and non-intrusiveness means Box<dyn Trait> is usually good enough, and the extra indirection of a wrapper struct doesn't buy you much.